xfsnowind/xfsnowind.github.io/content/blogs/learning-plan.md

 * webpack hotload
 * ES6 ES7 -- get overview of ES6 and ES7
 * Command kitty -- get familiar with kitty
-* material design -- get to know how to use material design
+* Material UI -- get to know how to use material design
 * Flutter vs React Native -- get some overview of mobile development
 * React-hook-form website with react -- use react-hook-form to generate a full form again
 * Hugo personal github page -- [xfsnowind](https://xfsnowind.github.io)